goyalakshat14/recommendation_system/README.md

 # recommendation_system
-This is Recommendation System that aspired to increase serendipity of a recommendation.
+This is a Recommendation System that aspires to increase THE serendipity of recommendations.